Best Solana APIs for Developers in 2026

 - Transaction history with decoded operations

-- Portfolio analytics and chart data
+- Portfolio value and chart data

 - Token metadata, including logos, symbols, and contract details